 Ever wondered why a single piece of cardboard can sell for more than a luxury home?
 In Magic: The Gathering (MTG), the world's first trading card game, certain cards have become cultural icons and investment treasures.
-The record stands at $3 million for a pristine Alpha Black Lotus, while unique modern gems like The One Ring fetched $2 million+.

 At a Glance: The Top 20 Most Expensive Magic Cards